astro-transients/tilepy/README.md

 Things to note:

-- In particular, the gammapy modules will obviously just work in a gammapy env., in particular v0.9.
+-In particular, the gammapy modules will obviously just work in a gammapy env., in particular v0.9.
-- The scripts as they currently are use data from a dataset folder which should be placed relatively to this folder as  ../dataset/.
+-The scripts as they currently are use data from a dataset folder which should be placed relatively to this folder as  ../dataset/.
-- The script uses a GWHESSPointingTools module and PointingPlotting which should be also placed in the correct directory ('../../GW-followup/include')
+-The script uses a GWHESSPointingTools module and PointingPlotting which should be also placed in the correct directory ('../../GW-followup/include')

 In the dataset folder, one needs to include the following elements (to download):
 - GW simulations: from GWCosmos by Patricelli et al. https://figshare.com/collections/GW_COSMoS_Gravitational_Wave_COmpact_binary_SysteM_Simulations/4243595
-- BNS-GW.txt: lit of GWCosmos events with the different associated parameters.
+- BNS-GW.txt: list of GWCosmos events with the different associated parameters (included in GWCosmos file)
 - BNS-GW-new.txt same as previous but includes max and min distance
 - GRB simulations (associated to GWCosmos): found in Redmine https://forge.in2p3.fr/projects/cta-gravitational-waves/files
 - CTA IRFs from https://www.cta-observatory.org/science/cta-performance/
 - Galaxy catalogs: a galaxy catalog is associated to each of the run identifiers of the GW simulations (a sub-sample is included in the dataset folder)
 Simulations have been performed of a subsample of events observed on-axis (theta<5deg) and for a priori selected times.
 These are included in the dataset folder.
 - BNS-GW_onAxis5deg.txt
 - BNS-GW_Time_onAxis5deg.txt
 - Selected observation times: The observation intervals to obtain 5sigma post-trials detection obtained using cssens fro ctools.